mobejm/google-cloud-dyn-dns/README.md

 # Google Cloud Dynamic DNS

-This python script can be deployed to Google Cloud Functions to serve requests from an on-prem client in order to update the DNS A record for a given DNS Zone/Domain.
+This python script is meant be deployed to Google Cloud Functions to serve requests from an on-prem client in order to update the DNS A record for a given DNS Zone/Domain.
 The client is expected to provide the DNS hostname and IPv4 address to create/update the corresponding DNS record.

 It uses te official [Python Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-python) from Google Cloud.